• Skip to primary navigation

 Buttercream filling

-There are effectively two ways to fill a Victoria Sponge Cake and this buttercream is sturdier because it remains nice and creamy without deflating.
+There are effectively two ways to fill a Victoria sandwich cake and this buttercream is sturdier because it remains nice and creamy without deflating.

 Jam and strawberries

-One of the reasons we use fresh strawberries here is due to all the comments from people, in my research, all noting the preference of fresh strawberries in their Victoria Sponge.
-So we use both for a full bodied strawberry flavor.
+One of the reasons we use fresh strawberries in our Victoria sponge cake is due to all the comments from people, in my research.
+So we use both for a full bodied strawberry flavor in our center.

 Ingredients and substitutions for Victoria Sponge Cake